Dr. Nadja-Mira Yolcu

 68161 Mannheim

 Nadja-Mira Yolcu is an academic staff member at the Chair of Theoretical Philosophy and Philosophy of Language.
 From July 2018 until June 2022 she was a member and doctoral student in the research project “Mind the Meaning: The Philosophy of Psychological Expressivism”.
 After her undergraduate studies in philosophy (minor: psychology) at the University of Heidelberg, she earned a BPhil in Philosophy (master’s degree) from the University of Oxford in the summer of 2017.
 During her studies in Heidelberg and Oxford, she received a scholarship from the German Academic Scholarship Foundation.
 Ms Yolcu’s research interests focus mainly on philosophy of language and epistemology.
 In her dissertation project, Ms Yolcu aims to give an (expressivist) analysis of utterances of negative self-ascriptions of mental states.
 The dissertation was submitted in December 2022 and successfully defended in April 2024.
-Her teaching focuses on philosophy of language and epistemology.
+Her teaching focuses on theoretical philosophy, mainly philosophy of language and epistemology.

 Publications